ritza-co/BentoML/README.md

 ## Releases

 BentoML is under active development and is evolving rapidly.
-It is currently a Beta release, __we may change APIs in future releases__ and there are still major features being worked on.
+It is currently a Beta release. __We may change APIs in future releases__ and there are still major features being worked on.

 Read more about the latest updates from the [releases page](https://github.com/bentoml/BentoML/releases).